dereneaton/ipyrad/newdocs/3-installation.rst

 Installation
 ============

 ipyrad can be installed using pip or conda.
 We strongly recommend the conda version.
-If you are not familiar with conda then please check out our long-form installation instructions `below <longform_>`__.
+If you are not familiar with conda then please check out our long-form installation instructions `below <longform_>`__ to start by installing the conda package manager.

 Conda install